arangodb/docs/3.10/indexing-index-basics.md

 ```

 If you store a document having the array which does contain elements not having
-the subattributes this document will also be indexed with the value `null`, which
+the sub-attributes this document will also be indexed with the value `null`, which
 in ArangoDB is equal to attribute not existing.

 ArangoDB supports creating array indexes with a single `[*]` operator per index